SignalGamma

 PCR varies significantly across expiration dates.
 Near-term expirations reflect immediate sentiment, while longer-dated expirations capture structural views.
 Our tool breaks down PCR by expiration so you can distinguish between short-term fear and long-term conviction.

-How Professionals Use PCR in Trading Decisions
+How Professionals Use PCR with Price and Volume

-Frequently Asked Questions About Put-Call Ratio
+Frequently Asked Questions

 What is a normal put-call ratio?